luckakovy/Global-Analysis-of-Coffee-Affordability-Best-Cities-for-Boke-Caffeine-Addicted-Students/README.md

 Third, a student-oriented **Coffee Survival Index** is introduced.
 For a fixed monthly coffee budget (baseline: 30 USD), the index measures how many days a student can afford one cup of coffee per day in a given city.
 This metric is intuitive and complements the income-based measure by focusing on absolute prices rather than income shares.

-Finally, these dimensions are combined into a simple **student score** that integrates coffee affordability, relative coffee prices, and restaurant cost levels.
+Finally, these dimensions are combined into a simple **student score** that integrates coffee affordability, relative coffee prices, and general price levels.
 This composite indicator is used to rank cities in terms of overall coffee friendliness for students.
 Throughout the analysis, results are visualized using scatter plots, bar charts, and country-level aggregations to highlight relationships between income, prices, and affordability.

 ## Key findings